Fjelberg Municipality

 Fjelberg is a former municipality in the old Hordaland county, Norway.
-The municipality existed from 1838 until 1965 when it was dissolved.
-In 1965, the municipality covered 79.8 km2, mostly islands and a small area on the mainland.
-It encompassed part of what is now Kvinnherad Municipality (in Vestland county) and Vindafjord Municipality (in Rogaland county), primarily the islands of Fjelbergøya, Borgundøya, and Halsnøya, as well as some surrounding areas on the mainland.
-The administrative centre of the municipality was the small village located on the island of Fjelbergøya where Fjelberg Church is located.
+The 79.5 km2 municipality existed from 1838 until its dissolution in 1965.
+The area is now part of Kvinnherad Municipality in the traditional district of Sunnhordland in Vestland county.
+The administrative centre was the small village located on the island of Fjelbergøya where Fjelberg Church is located.
+Other villages in the municipality included Sæbøvik, Høylandsbygda, and Eidsvik.